pawanmishra/pawanmishra.github.io/_posts/2016-01-19-rxjava-observe-subscribe-on.md

 layout: single
 title: RxJava - SubscribeOn & ObserveOn
 tags: [RxJava, Java]
+excerpt: In this blog post we will cover the two most important aspect of RxJava programming which is configuring observeOn & subscribeOn listeners.
 ---
+{% include toc %}
 In one of my previous [post](https://weblogs.asp.net/pawanmishra/rxjava-part1), I have covered the basics of setting up RxJava based file processing application.
 In this blog post we will cover the two most important aspect of RxJava programming which is configuring **observeOn** & **subscribeOn** listeners.
 Before we get into the technical discussion of these concepts, lets quickly review the sample code snippet that we will be using for our discussion.

 First we have the RxObserver.java class which returns an [Observable](https://github.com/ReactiveX/RxJava/wiki/Observable).

+### Observer Class
+---

 ```java
 public class RxObserver {